History of France–United Kingdom relations: The Franco-Scots Alliance

+Modern era

 The early modern period

 The English and French were engaged in numerous wars in the following centuries.
 They took opposite sides in all of the Italian Wars between 1494 and 1559.

 An even deeper division set in during the English Reformation, when most of England converted to Protestantism and France remained Roman Catholic.
 This enabled each side to see the other as not only a foreign evil but also a heretical one.
 In both countries there was intense civil religious conflict.
-Because of the oppression by Roman Catholic King Louis XIII of France, many Protestant Huguenots fled to England.
+Because of the oppression by Roman Catholic King Louis XIII, many Protestant Huguenots fled to England.
 Similarly, many Catholics fled from England to France.
 Scotland had a very close relationship with France in the 16th century, with intermarriage at the highest level.

-Henry VIII of England had initially sought an alliance with France, and the Field of the Cloth of Gold saw a face to face meeting between him and King Francis I of France.
+Henry VIII had initially sought an alliance with France, and the Field of the Cloth of Gold saw a face to face meeting between him and King Francis I of France.
 Mary, Queen of Scots (1542–1587) was born to King James V and his French second wife, Mary of Guise and became Queen when her father was killed in the wars with England.
 Her mother became Regent, brought in French advisors, and ruled Scotland in the French style.
 David Ditchburn and Alastair MacDonald argue: